gugaio/elk-nginx-docker/README.md

 - Nginx will send logs to logstabh by udp at port 1025.
 - Logstach will transform and send the logs to Elastic Search at API port 9200.
 Kibana also will call Elastic Search at port 9200 to get data.

+## This README will follow these steps:
+- Elastic Search configuration YAML and Dockerfile
+- Logstah configuration YAML and Dockerfile
+- Kibana configuration YAML and Dockerfile
+- Docker Compose

 ## Elastic Search
 ![alt text](./images/docker_elastic.png)